-Recently, Chinese self-media account Chaping made an announcement that they are going to refund the investment from Tencent, one of Asia’s most valuable companies by market cap, struggling in the storm over content and intellectual property rights.
+Recently, Chinese self-media account Chaping made an announcement that they are going to refund the investment from Tencent, one of Asia’s most valuable companies by market cap, struggling in the storm over the content and intellectual property rights.
 They mentioned that before they set out new rules for content copyright they believe it’s inappropriate to accept the investment from Tencent.

 Chaping is still denying plagiarism behaviors for themselves.
-But if Tencent withdrawal the investment successfully because of its due diligence, it’s barely possible for Chaping to be trusted by other investment organization, suggesting Chaping is just a cheater as some self-media commentator alleged before.
+But if Tencent withdrawal the investment successfully because of its due diligence, it’s barely possible for Chaping to be trusted by other investment organizations, suggesting Chaping is just a cheater as some self-media commentator alleged before.

-But if writing article is just a hobby, why should we care who is stealing our thought?
+But if writing an article is just a hobby, why should we care who is stealing our thought?
 If the idea is worth spreading, somehow it is reassuring, at least to me.